 This 23 (or 24) hour minor program provides a foundation in GIS.
 This minor is appropriate for students interested in careers utilizing GIS as a tool in such areas as archeology, biology, business, engineering, geography, geology, meteorology, social science, and public health, or for students pursuing a GIS as a profession in a related discipline such as Computer Science, Computer Information Systems, and Systems Management.
-Required courses (23 - 24 hours) include GEOG 100 or GEOL 102 or GEOL 111, GEOG 110, GEOG 316, GEOG 317, GEOG 417, GEOG 419 and GEOG 414 or GEOG 477.
+Required courses (23 - 24 hours) include GEOG 103 or GEOL 111, GEOG 110, GEOG 316, GEOG 317, GEOG 417, GEOG 419 and GEOG 414, GEOG 418, or GEOG 477.
 Completing a minor in GIS also meets all requirements for earning an undergraduate Certificate in GIS.

 M.Sc.
 Degree (ref# 072)